YassineBenAbdelaziz/rock-paper-scissors/README.md

-#Rock-Paper-Scissors
+# Rock-Paper-Scissors
 Rock paper scissors game.
-This project is part of [The Odin Project curriculum](https://www.theodinproject.com/) [Live Demo]()
+This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+[Live Demo]()